The Fast and the Furious: Tokyo Drift: Plot

 In Oro Valley, Arizona, high school troublemaker Sean Boswell races classmate Clay in their respective cars, a 1971 Chevy Monte Carlo and a 2003 Dodge Viper SRT-10, where they end up ramming each other with Clay crashing his Viper into a cylinder pipe and Sean winning the race and wrecking his Monte Carlo.
 While Clay's family wealth helps him escape punishment, Sean is sent to live with his father, a U.S. Navy lieutenant stationed in Tokyo, to avoid jail time, as he is a repeat offender.

-He also befriends military brat Twinkie, who introduces him to drift racing.
+Sean befriends military brat Twinkie, who introduces him to drift racing.
 Driving to an underground car meet in Twinkie's 2005 Hulk-themed Volkswagen Touran, Sean gets into a confrontation with Takashi, the "Drift King" (DK), over Takashi's girlfriend Neela.
 Sean agrees to race Takashi's Nissan 350Z in a Nissan Silvia S15 lent to him by retired drift racer Han Lue, only to lose and severely damage the Silvia due to his unfamiliarity with drifting.
 To repay the debt, Sean agrees to work for Han.

 Han begins teaching drifting to Sean, whom he mentions as the only person ever to stand up to Takashi, due to his uncle, Kamata, being a member of the yakuza.
 Sean masters the art, practicing in a 2003 Mitsubishi Lancer Evolution VIII, and gains further respect after defeating Takashi's lieutenant, Morimoto.
 Han and Sean become friends.

 Sean eventually asks Neela out on a date; Neela explains that after her mother died, she moved in with Takashi's grandmother.
 An irate Takashi assaults Sean the next day, telling him to stay away from Neela.
 Neela leaves Takashi and moves in with Sean and Han.